google/honggfuzz/index.md

 A security oriented, feedback-driven, evolutionary, easy-to-use fuzzer with interesting analysis options.
 See [USAGE](docs/USAGE.md) for more data on the usage.

   * It's __multi-threaded__ and __multi-process__: no need to run multiple copies of your fuzzer.
 The file corpus is shared between threads (and fuzzed instances)
   * It's blazingly fast (esp. in the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)).
-A simple _LLVMFuzzerTestOneInput_ function can be tested __up to 1mo iterations per second__ on a modern CPU (e.g. i7-6600K)
+A simple _LLVMFuzzerTestOneInput_ function can be tested with __up to 1mo iterations per second__ on a relatively modern CPU (e.g. i7-6600K)
   * Has a nice track record of uncovered security bugs: e.g. the only (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz
   * Uses low-level interfaces to monitor processes (e.g. _ptrace_ under Linux).
 As opposed to other fuzzers, it will discover and report handled (catched by a signal handlers) or _hidden signals_
   * Easy-to-use, just provide it with input corpus (__can consist of a single file__) and it will work its way up expanding it using feedback-based coverage metrics